MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Utility/Out-File.md

 ## NOTES

-If you send an unformatted object to an `Out` cmdlet, the cmdlet sends it to a formatting cmdlet before rendering it.
+Input objects are automatically formatted as there would be in the terminal, but you can use a `Format-*` cmdlet to explicitly control the formatting of the output to the file.
+For example, `Get-Date | Format-List | Out-File out.txt`

 To send a PowerShell command's output to the `Out-File` cmdlet, use the pipeline.
-You can store data in a variable and use the **InputObject** parameter to pass data to the `Out-File` cmdlet.
+Alternatively, you can store data in a variable and use the **InputObject** parameter to pass data to the `Out-File` cmdlet.

-`Out-File` sends data but it does not produce any output objects to the pipeline.
+`Out-File` saves data to a file but it does not produce any output objects to the pipeline.
 It only writes data to a file.

 ## RELATED LINKS